modelyst/dbgen/docs/tutorial/directory_structure.md

 ## extracts

 `Extracts` are relatively small pieces of code that define how to read data from a custom data source.
-We write that code here, then import it when we are writing generators later.
+We write that code here, then import it when we are writing ETLSteps later.

 Below, we show an example of an `extract` that reads a csv stored in the local file system and returns its contents one row at a time.
 We'll walk through this in more detail later in the tutorial.